barryclark/jekyll-now/codesnippets.md

 ---

-## Where I'm keeping useful one liners/short coding tasks
+## Useful one liners/short coding tasks

 ##### Run a script on multiple files in a directory -Linux command line
 for file in *2col; do echo $file; done